mguinea/laravel-ddd-example/README.md

   (CQRS) principles</strong>.
 It also has a front in <strong>Vue.js and Nuxt.js</strong>.
   <br />
   <br />
-  It's a basic implementation of a Kanban manager (at this moment, just only manages Kanban entity; not columns or tasks)
+  It's a basic implementation of a Kanban manager (at this moment, just only manages Board entity; not columns or tasks)
   <br />
   <br />
   <a href="https://github.com/mguinea/laravel-ddd-example/issues">Report a bug</a>